f you use Excel to model businesses, business processes, or

 Before attempting this homework, you might find it helpful to read about:

-That is intentional.
-In typical work situations, when you receive a task to perform, the requirements for that task are not as neatly presented as are the homework problems you have seen so far in this course.
-So for this effort, you must not only produce a proposal, but you must also produce one that conforms to the detailed requirements listed on the course project page.
+That’s intentional on our part.
+In typical work situations, when you receive a task to perform, the requirements for that task are not as neatly presented as are the homework problems you’ve seen so far in this course.
+So for this effort, you must not only produce a proposal, but you must also produce it so that it conforms to the detailed requirements listed on the course project page.